pchiorean/Indentz/docs/README.md

 ### Miscellaneous

 #### **`Clip`** <small>Num\*</small>
-To handle some objects it is sometimes useful to temporarily insert them into a container (clipping frame).
+To handle some objects, it may be useful to temporarily insert them into a container (clipping frame).
 The script inserts the selected objects into a clipping frame or restores them if they are already clipped.

 **Note:** It uses the clipboard, so make sure you don't lose anything important.